zhixuan-lin/forgetting-transformer/README.md

 ### FoX Time-Mixing Layer and Model

-**WARNING**: we only support attention mask that implements left padding.
-Right padding would lead to incorrect results.
+**WARNING: we only support `attention_mask` that implements left padding.
+Passing `attention_mask` that implements right padding to the model would lead to incorrect results.**

 If you want to use the FoX time-mixing layer or the whole model, you need the following dependencies (again versions are pinned just in case):